Nebraska (film): Screenplay

-While working on About Schmidt, Payne received Nelson's screenplay from Albert Berger and Ron Yerxa, asking him to recommend a director.
+While working on About Schmidt, Alexander Payne received Bob Nelson's screenplay from Albert Berger and Ron Yerxa, asking him to recommend a director.
 He asked to direct it himself, but did not want to follow up one road trip film (Sideways, on which he was in pre-production) with another.
 He decided to wait until after completing The Descendants to begin work on the film.
 This was the first film of Payne's in which he was not directly involved in the writing process, and he rewrote only a few things prior to the beginning of filming.